Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Specific insights into the foundations of QM

-\begin{quote} This joint dependence of the outcome of a probability experiment on system and conditions suggests not separating the two, even in words, but regarding them as different features of a single indivisible block [...] it is evident that as long as we consider probabilities a particular system cannot be separated from its surroundings, not even in thought.
+\begin{quote} as long as we consider probabilities a particular system cannot be separated from its surroundings, not even in thought.
 The probability of a die that has been shaken in a randomizer cannot therefore be explained as the result of an interaction between the die and the randomizer, or of a disturbance of the die by the randomizer.
 Any such account assumes that die and randomizer are separate systems which may affect each other in various ways.
 And while this is a perfectly adequate assumption in dynamics it must not be made in the case of probabilities which apply to the total experimental set-up. [...]
 The reader who is familiar with complementarity will at once recognize the great similarity with the view just described.
 Ever since 1935 [...]
+Bohr has emphasized the need to refer the statistical results of the quantum theory to experimental conditions and to explain some of their changes not by a causal influence, but by a change of these conditions. - \cite{PKF}, page 249-252 \end{quote}

+the conclusion being that Popper is repeating, in apparent opposition, what was already indicated by Bohr:

-Bohr has emphasized the need to refer the statistical results of the quantum theory to experimental conditions and to explain some of their changes not by a causal influence, but by a change of these conditions. [...]
-The very same dependence of statistical results on experimental conditions is emphasized, about ten years later, by Popper who writes: 'We may say that the experiment as a whole determines a certain probability distribution' which will change or not 'relative to what we are going to regard as a repetition of our experiment; [...] in other words, [probabilities] are relative to what experiments are, or are not regarded as relevant to our statistical test' .
-'The experiment as a whole' - that is precisely what Bohr means to express by his notion of a phenomenon which is supposed to 'refer to the observations obtained under specific circumstances including an account of the whole experimental arrangement' .
-Comparing quotations like these we see that complementarity and the propensity interpretation coincide - as far as probabilities are concerned.
+\begin{quote} [...]
+The very same dependence of statistical results on experimental conditions is emphasized, about ten years later, by Popper who writes: '[...] the experiment as a whole determines a certain probability distribution' [...]
+'The experiment as a whole' - that is precisely what Bohr means to express by his notion of a phenomenon which is supposed to 'refer to the observations obtained under specific circumstances including an account of the whole experimental arrangement' . [...] complementarity and the propensity interpretation coincide - as far as probabilities are concerned.
 In both cases probabilities are properties of 'blocks', be they now called 'experimental arrangements', or 'phenomena'.
 They are not properties, not even tendencies, of individual physical systems. - \cite{PKF}, page 249-252 \end{quote}